-In a televised speech to his country Monday night, Mr. Anastasiades said, "Our choices were not easy, nor the environment ideal."
+In a televised speech to his country Monday night, Mr. Anastasiades said, "Our choices were not easy."

-He said that as most banks on the Mediterranean island reopen Tuesday, capital restrictions will be imposed to prevent depositors from making massive cash withdrawals.
+He said that at banks on the Mediterranean island, capital restrictions will be imposed to prevent depositors from making massive cash withdrawals.
 But he said the restrictions would be "very temporary."

 In securing the rescue package, Cyprus avoided bankruptcy and an exit from the euro currency union.
 But the impact of the deal is drawing widely different interpretations.

-Wealthy Russian investors have parked vast sums, some of it ill-gotten, in Cypriot banks.
+Wealthy Russian investors have parked vast sums in Cypriot banks.
 But Russian Prime Minister Dmitry Medvedev said Monday that Cyprus, by agreeing to impose a tax of about 30 percent on big, uninsured accounts with more than $130,000, is "continuing, I think, to plunder the loot" of his countrymen.